I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

 It began with a 30-second mouth rinse; the esthetician gave me a small cup of pink-colored mouthwash and a timer.
 I went to the toilet, swished the mouthwash, then found the esthetician waiting for me outside the door.

-Dawn is very professional and kind that I immediately felt relaxed and comfortable.
-She explained to me the purpose of each step that we’re doing, and she also patiently answered my queries.
-I told her that I’m blogging about this experience, so I had to take some photos, she willingly obliged.
+Dawn is very professional and kind, and I immediately felt relaxed and comfortable.
+She explained to me the purpose of each step that we were doing, and she also patiently answered my queries.
+I told her that I’m blogging about this experience, so I had to take some photos, and she willingly obliged.

 As I mentioned, Signature Facial is an 8-step procedure.
 Let me walk you through it.